fdbozzo/foxbin2prg/README.md

 ---
 ---
 If you like to value my work, support the Geeks at https://virtualfoxfest.com/ or www.swfox.net.
-I also do not reject invitations to beer, Next autumn in Gilbert.
+I also do not reject invitations to beer, next time in Gilbert.

 ---
 ---